eyanchenko/NetHypTest/README.md

 # NetHypTest

-R code for implementing network homophily hypothesis testing based on methods proposed in the paper "A model-agnostic hypothesis test for community structure and homophily in networks" by Eric Yanchenko and Srijan Sengupta [ArXiv link].
+R code for implementing network homophily hypothesis testing based on methods proposed in the paper "A model-agnostic hypothesis test for community structure and homophily in networks" by Eric Yanchenko and Srijan Sengupta [https://arxiv.org/abs/2107.06093].
 Codes include functions to generate random graph models, asymptotic testing procedure, bootstrap testing procedure, Spectral and Spectral adjusted methods from Bickel and Sarkar (2016) and real-data examples.
 Please cite the paper if you use these codes.

 ######################################################